cappuchinese/Intro-Java/src/main/java/section2_syntax/part3_flow_control/Readme.md

     * a boolean indicating whether the String should be left-truncated or right-truncated
     * a boolean indicating whether the String should be left-aligned or right-aligned

-**NB these examples should be viewed on Bitbucket, not within NetBeans!**

 For example, this method call:

 ```Java